cedizone/VerboVersa/Child Safety Standards Policy.md

 > 🔒 True Match is dedicated to protecting children and preventing the misuse of our platform.
 We regularly update our systems and policies in line with global child protection regulations.

----

-Would you like this formatted into HTML for your website, or I can provide a downloadable `.txt` or `.md` file for easier upload?